Winter sensitive skin... preparing your skin for winter28 October 2018

 Enjoy lots of warming drinks.
 I love trying different teas in winter, or you could make a warm juice of lemon, apple, ginger, turmeric and cinnamon it’s really delicious, I promise!

 Get plenty of sleep.
-I always find I go into hibernation mode in winter, so I go with my body and try to get some extra sleep, a wonderful winter eczema treatment.
+I always find I go into hibernation mode in winter, so I go with my body and try to get some extra sleep, a wonderful winter sensitive skin treatment.

 Travel less and enjoy your routine more.
 It’s tempting to chase some winter sun which is fine! but try not to be zooming about here there and everywhere, as it can be exhausting.
 Winter is a great time for getting into some daily routines.

 Curl up by the fire.
 The Scandinavian word ‘hygge’ means loving a cosy, simple and contented life, and I love to embrace it, especially in winter.
 Getting cosy in the evenings by the fire is a perfect way to do this.